We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Interoception is the ability to sense what’s happening within your body and paying close attention to what you feel without trying to fix anything or judge what’s happening.
 With this heightened awareness, you’ll be able to extract tremendous benefit from the simplest of sequences and poses.

-To do Focus on yourself and be introspective as you practice.
+Focus on yourself and be introspective as you practice.
 This way you can build the ability to sense what’s happening in and to your body.

 Benefits off the mat